Quantum phase transitions of topological insulators without gap closing: Topological insulators

-The second example we consider is the sodium iridate model with additional antiferromagnetic Zeeman field.
+The second example we consider is the SI model with additional antiferromagnetic Zeeman field.
 We find immediate gapping of the edge states for arbitrary direction of Zeeman field.
 This result is consistent with the previous findings: since the spin-orbit coupling fully breaks the axial spin symmetry, any TR breaking field breaks the topological protection.
 From Fig.\,\ref{fig:para-km+shit}\,(c) one sees that Zeeman fields proportional to any Pauli matrix $\sigma^i$ should have the same effect in agreement with the study of energy spectra.

-Both systems considered here are examples of TQPT {\it without} gap-closing.
+Both systems considered here are examples of topological QPTs {\it without} gap-closing.
 We stress again that this is by no means unexpected since the phase transition is associated with getting rid of the protecting symmetry of the topological phase.
-Furthermore, we emphasize that both considered scenarios correspond to the mean-field descriptions of the Kane-Mele-Hubbard (KMH) model and sodium-iridate-Hubbard (SIH) model: the KMH model exhibits an easy plane antiferromagnetic phase for large Hubbard-$U$\,\cite{rachel-10prb075106,hohenadler-11prl100403,dong-11prb205121,wu-12prb205102} while the SIH model is Neel ordered for large $U$ (at least as long as $|t_2|\ll |t|$)\,\cite{reuther-12prb155127,ruegg-12prl046401,kargarian-12prb205124,liu-13arXiv:1307.4597}.
+In contrast, this is simply a confirmation of what we already learned from the first TI papers.
+Note that similar situations would occur by applying an U(1)$_{\rm charge}$ symmetry breaking term such as (\ref{H1}).
+Furthermore, we emphasize that both considered scenarios correspond to the mean-field descriptions of the KM-Hubbard (KMH) model and SI-Hubbard (SIH) model: the KMH model exhibits an easy plane antiferromagnetic phase for large Hubbard-$U$\,\cite{rachel-10prb075106,hohenadler-11prl100403,dong-11prb205121,wu-12prb205102} while the SIH model is Neel ordered for large $U$ (at least as long as $|t_2|\ll |t|$)\,\cite{reuther-12prb155127,ruegg-12prl046401,kargarian-12prb205124,liu-13arXiv:1307.4597,rachel-15prl167201}.

-In the following section we will see that in general there are more complicated situations such as the {\it spin-Chern insulator} since more symmetries might be involved.